tbro-dev/studious-parakeet/README.md

 # studious-parakeet

 studious-parakeet = client side only templates....for creative people in restrictive environments

+working idea